uilibs/uiprotect/README.md

 Enabling Remote Access may grant other users access to your console [due to the fact Ubiquiti can reconfigure access controls at any time](https://community.ui.com/questions/Bug-Fix-Cloud-Access-Misconfiguration/fe8d4479-e187-4471-bf95-b2799183ceb7).

-If you are not okay with the feature being locked behind Remote Access access, [let Ubiquiti know](https://community.ui.com/questions/Cannot-enable-Smart-Detections/e3d50641-5c00-4607-9723-453cda557e35).
+If you are not okay with the feature being locked behind Remote Access, [let Ubiquiti know](https://community.ui.com/questions/Cannot-enable-Smart-Detections/e3d50641-5c00-4607-9723-453cda557e35).

 ## Documentation